BorisPlaton/localstack-example/README.md

 ## AWS SAM

-You can interact with LocalStack in various ways: common CLI commands, from web UI, etc.
+You can interact with LocalStack in various ways: common CLI commands, web UI, etc.

-In this project, we use AWS solution to describe our AWS infrastructure as code - AWS SAM.
+In this project, we use an AWS solution to describe our AWS infrastructure as code - AWS SAM.

-Basically, you describe your infrastructure in some `.yaml` file and all the remaining work is done under the hood by the `sam` cli.
+Basically, you describe your infrastructure in some `.yaml` file, and all the remaining work is done under the hood by the `sam` cli.

-Because LocalStack emulates AWS environment locally, you can also describe your infrastructure by this tool and deploy it to the LocalStack.
+Because LocalStack emulates the AWS environment locally, you can also describe your infrastructure with this tool and deploy it to the LocalStack.

-Take a look at [template.yaml](template.yaml) file to see how we describe our application.
+Look at [template.yaml](template.yaml) file to see how we describe our application.

+## AWS Lambdas

+Our lambdas are stored in the [src/lambdas](./src/lambdas) folder.
+We've created two lambda functions that handle the application logic.

+We point to them from the `template.yaml` file. so AWS SAM knows how to build our lambdas and where to seek lambdas source code.